- Human Computer Interaction (HCI)

 and designing for habituated interaction within the emerging Internet of Things.

-Durick, JI, Robertson, TJ, Brereton, M, Vetere, F & Nansen, B 2013, 'Dispelling Ageing Myths in Technology Design', Proceedings of the 25th Australian Computer-Human Interaction Conference OzCHI, Australian Computer Human Interaction Conference, ACM, Flinders University, Adelaide, Australia, pp. 467-476.View/Download from: UTS OPUS or Publisher's site
+Durick, JI, Robertson, TJ, Brereton, M, Vetere, F & Nansen, B 2013, 'Dispelling Ageing Myths in Technology Design', Proceedings of the 25th Australian Computer-Human Interaction Conference OzCHI, Australian Computer Human Interaction Conference, ACM, Flinders University, Adelaide, Australia, pp. 467-476.View/Download from: Publisher's site

 We present a review of literature from the fields of gerontology, gerontechnology, HCI and government policy that deals with social and technical solutions for the ageing population.
 We highlight common assumptions about ageing people, which we argue ate still embedded in much of the research related to the domain of ageing.

-Robertson, TJ, Durick, JI, Brereton, M, Vaisutis, K, Vetere, F, Nansen, B & Howard, S 2013, 'Emerging Technologies and the Contextual and Contingent Experiences of Ageing Well', Lecture Notes in Computer Science, IFIP TC13 Conference on Human-Computer Interaction, Springer, Cape Town, South Africa, pp. 582-589.View/Download from: UTS OPUS or Publisher's site
+Robertson, TJ, Durick, JI, Brereton, M, Vaisutis, K, Vetere, F, Nansen, B & Howard, S 2013, 'Emerging Technologies and the Contextual and Contingent Experiences of Ageing Well', Lecture Notes in Computer Science, IFIP TC13 Conference on Human-Computer Interaction, Springer, Cape Town, South Africa, pp. 582-589.View/Download from: Publisher's site

 Based on a series of interviews of Australians between the ages of 55 and 75 this paper explores the relations between our participants' attitudes towards and use of communication, social and tangible technologies and three relevant themes from our data: staying active, friends and families, and cultural selves.
 While common across our participants' experiences of ageing, these themes were notable for the diverse ways they were experienced and expressed within individual lives and for the different roles technology was used for within each.
 A brief discussion of how the diversity of our aging population implicates the design of emerging technologies ends the paper.